 Help your child learn more about their soon-to-be adopted sibling’s culture.
 Is there a restaurant in your area that offers a menu of foods similar to where the prospective adopted child is from?

 Keep your eyes and ears open for cultural events that can be enjoyed.

 Learning a new language can be fun.
 How about learning a few words and phrases in the native language of the adopted child with your biological child?

-Watch documentaries on the culture and traditions from the adopted child’s birth place.
+Watch documentaries on the culture and traditions of the adopted child’s birthplace.